Wolfgang von Weisl

-Wolfgang Johannes (Binyamin Ze'ev), Ritter von Weisl, בנימין זאב (וולפגנג) פון וייזל (וייסל) (1896, in Vienna – 1974, in Gedera) was one of the founders of the Revisionist movement and a leader in the Zionist struggle for establishing a Jewish state.
-He was writer and a journalist, a physician and medical researcher, a military man and an original military strategist, an Austrian noble and a world expert in Islam.
+Wolfgang Johannes (Binyamin Ze'ev), Ritter von Weisl, בנימין זאב (וולפגנג) פון וייזל (וייסל) (1896, in Vienna – February 24,1974, in Gedera) was one of the founders of the Revisionist movement and a leader in the Zionist struggle for establishing a Jewish state.
+He was writer and a journalist, a physician and medical researcher, a military man and military strategist, an Austrian noble and an expert in Islam.

 Early life and education

 Dr. Wolfgang Johannes von Weisl was born in Vienna, Austria, in 1896.
 His families were originally from Bezděkov u Klatov (Besdiekau/Klattau), Březnice u Bechyně (Brzeznitz/Bechin, Březnitz) (Michlup, Micholup, Miecholup, Michalup family), and Prague.
 His father, Dr. Ernst Franz von Weisl (1857, Sabechlitz (Záběhlice) – 1931, Vienna), who received the ennobling predicate "von" from Emperor Franz Josef, was among the first Jews to join Theodor Herzl in his Zionist movement.
 For his son, Wolfgang, this was a call to the flag, and a cause to which he dedicated his life.
 For Weisl junior, Zionism meant living in the Land of Israel, at the time Ottoman, then British Mandate Palestine, participation in its building and defence, and the struggle to ensure its independence toward the return to Zion.

 At the age of 11 (1907) Wolfgang von Weisl launched his Zionist path with his first political article with a call to transport Yemenite Jews to the land of Israel.
 The article was published in the Wiener Handelsblatt.

 In 1914, in the midst of his medical studies, he served as an artillery officer in the Austro-Hungarian army, earned the Iron Cross medal, distributed the Jewish national colours of blue and white to Jewish officers, and established a Jewish corps for the defense of the Jewish quarter.

 His work with the Jewish National Fund brought him in touch with Zeev Jabotinsky, then a leading man in Keren Hayesod.
 Weisl proposed to buy a whole corps' gear and armament for 60,000 Lira; to transport 30,000 pioneers and to conquer the Land of Israel.
 This proposal set Weisl's ideology and heritage: Weisl believed that Israel could survive on the condition that it had a strong army and kept to the historical borders – the only defensible borders.